ftdc-picsl/pmacsPurps/README.md

 # pmacsPurps
 Wrappers for submitting purple-mri jobs on the PMACS LPC

 We have containers of Pulkit's 7T segmentation software, purple-mri ([https://github.com/Pulkit-Khandelwal/purple-mri ]()), on the PMACS LPC.
-When accessing the code, it's best to make sure you know which version is being used.
 Versions are controlled using tags (not releases, for now)
 Most recent tag is v0.1.1 and located on the cluster here:

 /project/ftdc_pipeline/ftdc-picsl/pmacsPurps-v0.1.1